jo-cvent/CottageWitch/README.md

 ### Sign In Screen:

 - Dummy screen that can bring you to home page when you click Sign In, Forgot Password page that can also redirect you to home page, or Sign Up Screen using Custom Buttons and Custom Inputs.
+Authentication is not set up so although the username and password values are set States there is console log statement and navigation no matter what username and password.

 ### Sign Up Screen:

-- Dummy screen that can bring you back to sign in screen
+- Dummy screen that can bring you back to sign in screen.

 ### Forgot Password Screen:

-- Navigation screen that can bring you to game
+- Navigation screen that can bring you to game.

 ## References